ivanarellano/keras-tensorflow-kickstart/README.md

 5. Run `$ pip install -r requirements.txt`

 # Verify Installation
-Open a terminal and run `$ python`.
-Then try to import keras `>>> import keras`.
+Open a terminal and activate the environment (step 4).
+Run `$ python` and then try to import keras `>>> import keras`.
 You should see the message "Using TensorFlow backend."